 Florida is an amazing place with so much to do and see that I think it would actually take a few months to see and experience it all.
 Especially with my list of things to do haha.

 When I took my trip to Florida, I went with my husband over Christmas and New Year.
-I knew it was going to be weird as I’ve never been away from my family over Christmas let alone the fact that I was going to be in a completely different country and it was going to be hot.
+I knew it was going to be weird as I’ve never been away from my family over Christmas let alone the fact that I was going to be in a completely different country.

 One thing that really did get me was that everything was still open on Christmas Day and Boxing Day.
 In the UK, everything except a few little shops would be closed but in Orlando, everything is open as normal.
 My husband and I went shopping for presents to take home, stopped at Burger King for lunch, went back to the hotel for a swim in the pool and then went our for all-you-eat Italian for dinner.
 The only thing that was normal about our Christmas day was staying up to watch the Doctor Who special on one of the USA BBC channels we’d found.

-During our stay we had loads of fun going around Universal Studios and Islands Of Adventure, Wet ‘n’ Wild (before it closed), Ripley’s Believe It Or Not, shopping at the outlets, eating in lovely restaurants and had a 2 day trip to Miami where I got to swim with dolphins, we did more shopping and had a fan boat ride in the everglades.
+During our stay we had loads of fun going around Universal Studios and Islands Of Adventure, Wet ‘n’ Wild (before it closed), Ripley’s Believe It Or Not, shopping at the outlets, eating in lovely restaurants and had a 2 day trip to Miami where I got to swim with dolphins in a lagoon connected to the sea, we did more shopping and had a fan boat ride in the everglades.

 We stayed at the Rosen Inn Universal which is the nearest Rosen Inn to Universal Studios.
 We loved our stay so much, it was brilliant and in such a fantastic location.
 I believe that it is also one of the hotels that Universal Studios use if they are full up.

 It was perfectly located with a bus stop for the I-Ride right out the front and they had a free bus to Universal for guests.